azure-ad-b2c/siem/README.md

 All the reports in this repo are based on [Azure Monitor Workbooks](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/workbooks-overview) which provide a flexible canvas for data analysis and the creation of rich visual reports within the Azure portal.

 The [Workbooks](workbooks) folder within this repo contains four workbooks in the standard JSON Gallery Template format.
-You can use following instructions to create a new workbook.
+You can use the following instructions to import the JSON to create a new workbook.
 Please note that you need to repeat these steps for all workbooks.

 - [Dashboard](workbooks/dashboard.json)
 - [MFA](workbooks/mfa-operations.json)